 Mr. O'Brien stated that the oldest and most extensive PRT system in the U.S. has been operating continuously since 1975 in Morgantown, West Virginia.
+He noted that it started as a federally funded demonstration project that connects three college campuses.
+He added that it has three different modes including on-demand for offpeak.

-He added that that PRT offers three different modes of operation.
-Most experts agree that the future of transit will focus on management and operation to maximize existing investments, rather than on large transit projects.
-He noted that another example of PRT is the 21⁄2-mile system at Heathrow Airport, London, and displayed videos of cutting edge PRT systems.
+Mr. O'Brien stated that experts agree on a future where transit will focus on management and operation of existing assets, rather than large transit projects.